theapprenticeproject/TAP_AI4All/README.md

 ### Example curl Command

-This is how an external service (like your GCP webhook for WhatsApp) would call the API.
+This is how an external service (like GCP webhook for WhatsApp) would call the API.

 ```bash
 curl -X POST "http://your.frappe.site/api/method/tap_lms.api.query.query" \